emtneutrino/races/README.md

 To join a race, players will need to be close enough to the registration waypoint to be prompted to join.
 The registration waypoint will tell the player if it is an unsaved track or if it is a publicly or privately saved track along with its saved name, who registered the race, how much the buy-in amount is, how many laps there are and the type of race.

-There are eight possible types of race you can join:  1.
+There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
-Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle, 8.
-AI drivers can be added to the race.
-For race types 4, 5, 6, 7 and 8, buy-in amounts will be set to 0 and there will be no payouts.
+Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
+For race types 4, 5, 6 and 7, buy-in amounts will be set to 0 and there will be no payouts.

 Players who want to join the race will need to have enough funds to pay for the buy-in amount.
 All players begin with at least 5000 in their funds.